comixed/comixed/README.md

-Paired with an application that can read your comics (such as [Chunky Reader](http://chunkyreader.com/)) you will have a very powerful and useful solution for reading your comic collection.
+Paired with an application that can read your comics (such as [Chunky Reader](http://chunkyreader.com/)) you will have a very powerful and useful solution for managing and reading your digital comic collection.

 ## Supported Comic Formats